mveplus/fuellog/README.md

-Steps to Create the Web App
+# Simple Fuel tracker Web App

-    Set up a basic Flask app: Flask will serve as the web framework.
+## Project is alfa state.

-    Create a JSON database: Store the data in a JSON file.
+1. Basic Flask app: Flask will serve as the web framework.
-    Build the web interface with HTML/CSS/JavaScript: Ensure it's responsive for desktop and mobile.
+2. A JSON database: Store the data in a JSON file.
-    Create functions to calculate fuel economy: Implement logic to calculate MPG.
+3. Responsive web for desktop and mobile, with HTML/CSS/JavaScript:
-    Add functionality to export data to CSV: Provide an option to export data.
+4. Basic functions to calculate fuel economy to calculate MPG.
-    Implement auto-save for the JSON database: Save data automatically to disk.
+5. Functionality to export data to CSV
-    Write unit tests: Ensure each function is tested.
+6. Auto-save for the JSON database: Save data automatically.

-Project is alfa state.
+7. Some unit tests for functions.

-Here's a simple project structure:
+## Here's a simple project structure:

 /fuel_tracker
 |-- app.py